citusdata/django-multitenant/docs/source/migration_mt_django.rst

 .. warning::
- If you use Citus 10, you will need to distribute the model inherited from "models.Model" as reference if you have a "ManyToMany" relationship between a class derived from "TenantModel" and a class derived from "models.Model," as Citus 10 does not support such relationships between distributed and local tables.
+ If you use Citus 10, you will need to distribute the model inherited from "models.Model" as reference if you have a "ManyToMany" relationship between a class derived from "TenantModel" and a class derived from "models.Model" as Citus 10 does not support such relationships between distributed and local tables.

 1. Distribute data in Citus